-One great example of architecture frameworks applications for service systems, the "High Level Reference Model for the Smart Grid," developed by NIST in 2010 under the "Energy Independence and Security Act of 2007" (EISA), is presented below: EISA designated the development of a Smart Grid as a national policy goal, specifying that an interoperability framework should be "flexible, uniform and technology neutral.
+One great example of architecture frameworks applications for service systems, the "High Level Reference Model for the Smart Grid," developed by NIST in 2010 under the "Energy Independence and Security Act of 2007" (EISA), is presented below: Smart Grid as a national policy goal, specifying that an interoperability framework should be "flexible, uniform and technology neutral.
 The law also instructed that the framework should accommodate "traditional, centralized generation and distribution resources" while also facilitating incorporation of new, innovative Smart Grid technologies, such as distributed renewable energy resources and energy storage.
 (NIST 2010)